manthansachdev12/UnizzTech_Tasks/TASK 3/README.md

    - The UI has buttons to perform each task in a compact, easily accessible manner.
    - The interface follows a **dark mode** design for better usability.

-## Future Enhancements

-- **Database Integration**: Currently, the system does not store data persistently.
-Integrating a database (like MySQL) would allow data to be saved and retrieved.
-- **User Management**: Allow for admin or user roles with varying levels of access to functionality.
-- **Advanced Search**: Add filters such as genre, publication year, and more.
-- **Book Reservation**: Implement functionality for reserving books.

 ## Contact